restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `boolean`
 * **Required:** `yes`

-During the execution when a specific environment did not pass, RestQA will pick the environment with the `default` value set to `true`.
+During the execution when a specific environment did not pass, RestQA picks the environment with the `default` value set to `true`.

 ### environments[].data